Tip #872: Resolving an Open Conflict in Your Meeting

 One represented the state personnel department that created and administered the personnel policies and procedures.
 The other represented the university, which had the largest personnel office and had “suffered” under many of those policies for years.

 They got angrier and their argument grew louder.
-I had no choice.
-I needed to intervene.
+It was a very open conflict.
+I had no choice, I needed to intervene.

-I immediately called a break, with the hope that the men would cool down and be able to have a more professional interaction when we reconvened.
+Hoping the men would calm down, I immediately called a break.
+My desire was that they would be able to have a more professional interaction when we reconvened.
 As the major players, it was essential that the entities they represented participate and cooperate.
 Unless I could help them focus on their similarities instead of their differences, the task force would be dead in the water.

 When we returned to the meeting, I reminded the task force members of the operating guidelines that they had established at the beginning of the meeting.
 These guidelines included having a constructive dialogue and treating each other with respect.